 - Head of Income / Schedule under which reported in the return - Enter the relevant head of Income in question here.

 - Reason - While selecting the reason, you will see a list as shown below.
 Select the relevant reason from the drop-down.
 Select the reason diligently.

 Justification Remarks - You can mention any specific remarks regarding your Income or deductions in question in this column.
 Once you have entered these details, you need to attach the supporting proofs relating to discrepancy addressed, for eg- 80C, 80D proofs, rent receipts, etc.

 Lastly, just click on “Submit” button and an ‘Acknowledgement’ of your response being submitted shall be displayed.

 Do not forget to revise the return if you have agreed to the adjustments in the notice.
 (Read How to file a revised return).

-What is the time limit to revise the return in this case?
+What is the time limit to submit the response in this case?

-Important Note - Sometimes, filing of response to the notice of Income-tax Department may become a tedious task for the assessee (tax payer).
-Therefore we have started a new service for our users called Notice Assistance where our tax experts will help resolve the notice received in best possible way.
+Important Note - Sometimes, filing of response to the notice of Income-tax Department may become a tedious task for the Assessee (tax payer).
+Therefore we have started a new service for our users called Notice Assistance where our tax experts will help to resolve the notice received by you in the best possible way.